Education

 Our programs, classes, and facilities are tailored to support these different learning styles and offer therapeutic outlets for students.
 We will have an outdoor classroom, a sensory room, and a therapy room.
 Extracurricular courses like art and therapy will be subtly infused with therapeutic strategy to support students.

-Each classroom is limited to 10 students with 1 teacher and 2 behavioral specialists, and all staff at Providence Academy are trained in Trust Based Relational Intervention® (TBRI) to connect compassionately with children from hard places.
+Each classroom is limited to 10 students with 1 learning support specialist and 2 behavioral specialists, and all staff at Providence Learning Center are trained in Trust Based Relational Intervention® (TBRI) to connect compassionately with children from hard places.

 Each student will also have access to optional therapy services, and parents are offered a weekly support group.
 So many of these parents feel alone in their struggles and defeated in connecting with their child.
 These resources give them a social support group that understands their struggles and equips them with trauma-informed tools to transform their relationship with their child.